maniartech/InternetObject-js/README.md

-# Internet Object
+# Internet Object JavaScript Parser

-JavaScript Parser of Internet Object.

-### This project is under heavy development!
-Hence, it is not yet ready.
+## ⚠ NOT YET READ - This project is under heavy development

 ```JS
 import IO from 'internet-object'